 Non chocolate Valentine’s Gifts

-To prepare yourself for the next White Day, I suggest you read up on the array of white flowers available in ‘Style Craze’.
-You can dazzle your love with your knowledge on everything white that blooms.
+To prepare yourself for White Day, read up on the array of white flowers available and dazzle your love with your knowledge on everything white that blooms.

 Why isn’t White Valentine’s Day celebrated in the western world?

-White Day actually took a while to become popular in Japan.
-It then spread to South Korea and Taiwan but is not celebrated any further in the world.
-Mainly because on Valentine’s Day, both men and women exchange gifts in other countries.
-So there is not really any need for the day.
-However, wouldn’t it be nice to observe it?
+White Day has only been celebrated in Japan since 1978.
+Give it some time and it may yet make its way around the world.
+Wouldn’t it be nice to have two days filled with romance?
 If you received a gift 14th February, then you could return the thought the next month.
-If you forgot to buy your loved one a card or present (heaven forbid!), then you can use this day as an excuse to be romantic.
+If you forgot to buy your loved one a card or present (heaven forbid!), then you can use White day as an excuse to be romantic.

 Plan your White Valentine’s Day

-If you are going to celebrate this, it would be good thinking to plan ahead.
+If you are going to celebrate White day, it would be a good idea to plan ahead.

 - Make a list of what you get on Valentine’s Day